- Now accepting applications for January 2022. Apply Here

-The University of Utah Health Care Department of Radiology, offers a six (6) month certificate program in Computerized Tomography (CT) for certified Radiologic Technologists RT (R), Radiation Therapists RTR (T) or Nuclear Medicine Technologists RT (N) or NMTB.
+University of Utah Health Department of Radiology and Imaging Sciences, offers a six (6) month certificate program in Computerized Tomography (CT) for certified Radiologic Technologists RT (R), Radiation Therapists RTR (T) or Nuclear Medicine Technologists RT (N) or NMTB.
 Students will learn to create electronic cross-sectional images of anatomy as an aid in the diagnosis of disease and injury using ionizing radiation.
-The program is now offered once per year, each January.
+The program is offered twice per year, with starts in January and in July.

 What is computed tomography?